 Explains anger, some possible causes and how it can make you feel and act.
 There's practical suggestions for what you can do and where you can go for support.
 This includes advice for friends and family.

 There are various treatments available that can help you with your anger problems.
 This page covers:

-If your difficulties with anger are related to a mental health problem and/or traumatic experiences then you might find that treatment and support for this also addresses your anger.
-(See our A-Z of mental health for information on treatments and support for different diagnoses and experiences).
+It may be that your difficulties with anger are related to a mental health problem or traumatic experiences.
+If this is the case, you might find that treatment and support for this also addresses your anger.
+See our A-Z of mental health for information on treatments and support for different diagnoses and experiences.

-Talking therapy and counselling involves talking about your problems with a trained professional (such as a counsellor or psychotherapist) who can help you explore the causes of your anger and ways to manage it.
-This can help you work through your feelings and improve your responses to situations that make you angry.
+Talking therapies and counselling involve talking about your problems with a trained professional, such as a counsellor or psychotherapist.
+They can help you explore the causes of your anger and ways to manage it.
+This may help you understand your feelings and improve your responses to situations that make you angry.

-- Counselling is usually a short-term treatment where you might talk through a specific issue – such as outbursts of anger with your partner or in the workplace – and try to understand how you could manage those situations differently.
-Some workplaces, higher education institutions, local charities and GP surgeries offer free or low-cost counselling services to their employees, students or local residents.
+- Counselling is a treatment where you might talk through a specific issue.
+For example, outbursts of anger with your partner or in the workplace.
+And try to understand how you could manage those situations differently.

-- Psychotherapy often lasts longer than counselling and tends to go deeper into past experiences.
-Your focus here may be on learning more about yourself to help you understand why you express your anger the way you do, or why certain situations make you angry.
+- Psychodynamic therapy often lasts longer than counselling and tends to go deeper into past experiences.
+Your focus here may be on learning more about yourself to help you understand why you express your anger the way you do.
+Or why certain situations make you angry.

 For more information about different kinds of talking treatments and how they can help, see our pages on talking therapies.

 Talking, talking, talking over many years has helped immensely.
 Now I don't bottle it all up inside.

 How do I access these treatments for anger?